cherylgohqp/simple-todo-list/README.md

 ### CHERYL

+NOTE:
+Before refactoring:
-NOTE: my api server is running on port 5000
+Originally, my api server is running on port 5000
 -> cd to src folder first then
 -> node server.js

 at the same time run ' yarn start ' to run my local repo

+After refactoring: my api server is now hosted on vercel (https://target-test-api.vercel.app/) and the data base collection (cards-data) is on MongoDb

 ### Code Structure:

-TargetPage is the one that renders the cards, landing page and the modals (in addtargetsection file) => handles the passing of the props for editing the values of the card
+TodoPage => renders the cards and landing page AddTodoSection
+=> renders the modals which handles the passing of the props for editing the values of the card => also handles the PUT and POST of the card values to the API server and the Mongodb collection for my cards data

-addTargetSection
-=> contains the 'add target' button
-=> handles the dropdown menu and which modal opens depending on which dropdown menu option was selected => post the cards data to the api and json file when user enters and save the value added to the modal => handles the editing of the cards -> triggers the rendering of the edit modal and also updating the values of the cards when edited as well as updating the data in the json server

-targetCard
+TodoCard
 => handles the delete of the cards
-=> calls the get func of api to read the data in the json and see which cards to render on the page => handles the edit button icon on the cards
+=> calls the GET func of api to read the data in the Mongodb collection to render on current cards onto the page => handles the edit button icon on the cards

-server.js => serverside of the json api using axios